 Gift Higher Education with ScholarShare 529 College Savings Plan

 While I have been posting a lot of reviews, giveaways, and other gift ideas for the season, I have a unique, but cool idea for gift giving.
 I recently attended a dinner with the people from ScholarShare, and I learned a ton of useful information.
 I haven’t been in a position to save for quite some time, but with my husband graduating from chiropractic school in June, I have some hope for my future.
 With 4 children, all of which I expect to graduate from college, that is a lot of money that someone has to come up with.
 I haven’t decided how much of my kids’ education I want to pay for, and how much I want them to work for, but I definitely want to give them a start if nothing else.
-One thing I know for sure is that I don’t want my kids to ever think they can’t go to college because we don’t have the money.
+One thing I know for sure is that I want my kids to go to a private co educational school.

 If you are in the same boat as me right now, where you are unable to save, then perhaps you can ask your kids’ grandparents and aunts and uncles, to get a College Savings Plan started!
 The ScholarShare 529 College Savings Plans makes it easier than ever for parents, grandparents, aunts and uncles (and any other generous family members or friends that you may have), to give a meaningful gift that they don’t have to beat the lines to get.
 This particular savings plan is only for California, but you can check your home state to see what College Savings Plans are available, if you aren’t in my state.